i3arnon/i3arnon.github.io/_posts/2015-05-16-logicaloperationstack-async-bug.md

 # Multithreading

-You might say that `LogicalOperationStack` is using a `Stack` which is not thread-safe and that's why the output is wrong.
-But while that's true in general, in this case **there's never more than a single thread accessing the `LogicalOperationStack` at the same time** because every `async` operation is awaited when called and there's no use of combinators such as `Task.WhenAll`.
+You might say that `LogicalOperationStack` is using a `Stack` which is not thread-safe and that's why the output is wrong. time** because every `async` operation is awaited when called and there's no use of combinators such as `Task.WhenAll`.

 # The Root Cause